title.gif (2832 bytes)

 About Soay Sheep

-The Soay (Ovis aries) is a small Scottish sheep which is often grouped with the northern short-tailed breeds but it is in fact more primitive.
+The Soay (Ovis aries) is a small Scottish wool sheep which is often grouped with the northern short-tailed breeds but it is in fact more primitive.
 No one is certain of its origins, however, it is thought to be the remnant of a prehistoric semi-domestic sheep brought to Britain prior to the invasion of the Romans; certainly the Soay is the UK's oldest surviving livestock breed.
-Because of its broad genetic diversity this feral ruminant was able to adapt to the challenging island environment of St. Kilda (off Scotland) where it has lived for thousands of years.
-Since the late nineteenth century conservationists and farmers in the UK have kept Soay in small numbers and a few are now found in Europe and the United States as well.
+Because of its broad genetic diversity it has been able to adapt to the challenging island environment of St. Kilda (off Scotland) where it has lived feral for as much as four thousand years.
+Since the late nineteenth century conservationists and farmers on the mainland in the UK have kept Soay in small numbers and a few are now found in Europe and the United States as well.

 St.Kilda2008.jpg (36554 bytes) .